 For many couples trying to get pregnant, morning sex may be the missing piece of the puzzle since men may be more fertile early in the day.
 While this is only so in a handful of cases, doctors caution, it remains a good reason for future moms and dads to wake up early.

-“There could be potential situations where fertility cycles or conception cycles would be more likely occur during sex in the morning, in a very small subset of patients,” Dr. Daniel Kort, an OB/GYN and reproductive endocrinologist at Neway Fertility, told Fatherly.
+“There could be potential situations where fertility cycles or conception cycles would be more likely to occur during sex in the morning, in a very small subset of patients,” Dr. Daniel Kort, an OB/GYN and reproductive endocrinologist at Neway Fertility, told Fatherly.

 One fascinating advantage of morning sex is that it may help couples get pregnant even when the woman involved has a relatively short ovulation window.
 Sperm generally fertilizes an egg within 72 hours of sex, taking advantage of a broad ovulation window.
 But when that window is shorter than 72 hours, trying to conceive in the morning has the chance of catching the tail end of a window that might otherwise close before bedtime.